 If the element is water, I usually have a decorative bowl with water in it.

-There are times where I want a more balanced approach to the altar, and so I include something to represent all four elements.
+There are times when I want a more balanced approach to the altar, so I include something to represent all four elements.

 Once you have the core pieces to your altar (note: yours could be different from mine), it’s time to add or subtract tools for spells or the occasion.

 The main time you’ll need to add pieces to the altar is if you are going to do a spell.
 You’ll need to add the spell ingredients to the altar, usually at the front, nearest to you.

 Many people like to use a wand for the air element.
 These can be a great way to incorporate more focus into a spell.
 You can add wood specifically to the purpose and channel energy through it.

 Another common tool is a dagger called an athame.
 Not only can these be quite decorative, but if the handle has symbols carved into it, these can also enhance a spell.

 Athames are often considered symbolic of the air elemental if you’re interested in elemental magic.
 If you want to learn more about these things, see my article on elemental magic or getting your first athame.

 As I keep emphasizing, you should make your

 There are some traditional ways to organize tools on the altar.